Last Updated: 4 months ago

 You know it’s time to get new hearing aids.
 There is no doubt that things are more complicated now.
 The places and situations that you’ve been through before are increasingly becoming more challenging.
-You’re not making out the words as others people are speaking.
+You’re not making out the words as other people are speaking.
 You find yourself needing others to repeat more.

 You’ve extended the use of your hearing aids for too long.
 And you know it.